-The Forest Stewardship Plan also contains detailed forest management recommendations for each of the four management units.
+The Forest Stewardship Plans also contain detailed forest management recommendations for each of the six management units.
 In addition, recommended practices are provided for log landings and skid roads.
-Since most of the property experienced heavy timber harvesting immediately prior to its acquisition by SELT, the overall timber management approach is to monitor forest regeneration and perform beneficial intermediate treatments.
-However, during the next 5-10 years, purposeful tree cutting is the best means and process to achieve other BRCF management goals.
+Since most of the property experienced heavy timber harvesting immediately prior to its acquisition by SELT, the overall timber management approach is to monitor forest regeneration and perform beneficial intermediate treatments to favor desirable tree species and discriminate against low quality tree growth and regeneration.
+In addition, during the current planning period, purposeful tree cutting is the best means to achieve other BRCF management goals.
 This includes creating scenic vistas, re-establishing grass/forb habitat and low-bush blueberry fields and creating/maintaining early successional forest habitats.